 What can I do there?
 Swim, snorkel, dive, fish (see marine park zoning map for more information), observe marine life and relax on the beach.

-Boat access via boat ramps - see 'Services and facilities', page 9.
+Boat access via boat ramps - see Boating along the Ningaloo Coast, page 24.

 Visitor fees - do not apply to the marine park.